Ecdosis/psef-tool/README.md

        ‐f <formats> a comma‐separated list of TEXT,XML,MVD,MIXED (defaults to MVD)

-       ‐‐d <docid> the  prefix  of  a  docid  as  a  regular  expression,  e.g. english/poetry.* (defaults to ".*")
+       ‐d <docid> the  prefix  of  a  docid  as  a  regular  expression,  e.g. english/poetry.* (defaults to ".*")

        ‐n <name> the name of the archive to download (defaults to archive)